pachterlab/kb_docs/docs/source/manuals/bustools.rst

 .. note::

-  To continue working with BUS files with read numbers present in the flags column for downstream analysis, you must remove the flags column by running ``bustools sort`` with the ``--no-flags``.
+  To continue working with BUS files with read numbers present in the flags column for downstream analysis, you must remove the flags by running ``bustools sort`` with ``--no-flags``.
 It is important that you do so otherwise the BUS file will not be suitable for further processing (including generating count matrices).

 **Example:**

-This command is especially useful to use in conjunction with bustools capture when one wishes to extract specific reads (e.g. reads that contain a certain barcode or reads whose equivalence class contains a certain transcript).
+The extraction feature is especially useful to use in conjunction with bustools capture when one wishes to extract specific reads (e.g. reads that contain a certain barcode or reads whose equivalence class contains a certain transcript).
 Below, we show an example of how to extract reads from two input files: **R1.fastq.gz** and **R2.fastq.gz** entered into a ``kallisto bus`` run with results outputted into a directory named **output_dir**.
 We’ll extract reads that are compatible with either the transcript **ENSMUST00000171143.2** or **ENSMUST00000131532.2**.

 Create a file called **capture.txt** containing the following two lines:

 .. code-block:: text
-  :caption: capture.txt

   ENSMUST00000171143.2
   ENSMUST00000131532.2